james-jw/xq-promise/README.md

 return
   $promise(())
 ```
 Foremost, note the addition of a second ``then`` callback.
 Both of these will be called in order.
 The result of the first callback will be passed to the second.
-In this example, the result will be all the links in the document.
+In this example, since ``then`` is a pipeline callback.
+The result will be all the links in the document.

 Second, note the ``fail`` callback.
 It uses the power of XQuery 3.0 and [function items][8] to add a trace call when any part of the execution fails.
 How convenient!